Quadratic relations between Bessel moments: Introduction

 Besides, we shall prove that the dual of the Betti realization of $\Motive_k$ is isomorphic to the middle twisted homology of $\Sym^k \Kl_2$, which is defined as the image of rapid decay homology under the natural map to moderate growth homology.
 Elements of these homology groups are represented by linear combinations of twisted chains $c \otimes e$, where $c$ is a path and $e$ is a horizontal section of $\Sym^k \Kl_2$ that decays rapidly (\resp has moderate growth) on a neighborhood of $c$.
 These conditions ensure that de Rham (\resp compactly supported de Rham) cohomology classes can be integrated along them, thus giving rise to a period pairing

-This middle homology comes with a natural $\QQ$-structure and, likewise to middle de Rham cohomology, a perfect intersection pairing $\Bpairing^\rmid_k$ realizing \eqref{eqn:motivicpairing}.
-In Section \ref{sec:Bpairing}, by exploring the asymptotic behaviors of products of modified Bessel functions, we exhibit rapid decay homology classes $\alpha_i$ for~$0 \leq i \leq k'$ whose images in middle homology are non-zero for~$i \geq 1$.
+This middle homology comes with a natural $\QQ$-structure and, likewise to middle de Rham cohomology, a perfect intersection pairing $\Bpairing^\rmid_k$ realizing the transpose of \eqref{eqn:motivicpairing}.
+By analyzing the asymptotic behaviors of products of modified Bessel functions, we exhibit in Section \ref{sec:Bpairing} rapid decay homology classes $\alpha_i$ for~$0 \leq i \leq k'$ whose images in middle homology are non-zero for~$i \geq 1$.

 Relying on the general results from the companion paper~\cite{F-S-Y20}, in particular the compatibility of the Betti and de Rham intersection pairings with the period pairing, we prove the following theorem.
-For simplicity, we only state it here when $k$ is not a multiple of $4$, postponing the full statements to Theorem~\ref{th:Smid}, Proposition~\ref{prop:Bk}, Theorem \ref{th:Bettibasis}, Corollary~\ref{cor:PmidasBessel}, and Theorem~\ref{th:middlequad}.
+For simplicity, we only state it here when $k$ is not a multiple of $4$, postponing the full statements to Theorem~\ref{th:Smid}, Proposition~\ref{prop:Bk}, Theorem \ref{th:Bettibasis}, Theorem~\ref{th:middlequad}, and Corollary~\ref{cor:PmidasBessel}.